 If I’m feeling particularly frugal (which I am most of the time!), then I like to make my own multi-surface cleaner.
 It’s super easy to make and can be used on just about anything (except granite or marble).

-All the ingredients are easy to find in your local grocery store and each bottle will only cost you a few cents!
+All the ingredients are easy to find at your local grocery store and each bottle will only cost you a few cents!

 Vinegar Multi-Surface Spray